samply/icd-dictionary/README.md

 ## Purpose
-The main purpose of this dictonary is to find list of ICD-10 codes by searching for words.
+The main purpose of this dictionary is to find list of ICD-10 codes by searching for words.

 A list of ICD-10 codes can be retrieved by using the endpoint "/api/v1/icd" with queryparameter "searchword" - e.g.
 ```